 Hey there, Joanna here.

 Thanks for dropping by!
-Upon entering my website, you’ll probably wonder, “Is this website for me?
-Will this help me?
-What is this website for really?”
+You’re probably wondering “Is this website for me?

-Now some of you may be asking, “What if I don’t believe in the Bible?
+Now, you might be asking, “What if I don’t believe in the Bible?
 Is this still for me?”

 If we haven’t met before, here’s a page where I write about who I am.